Theme: Designing the Future of Transport

-Challenge: How can we make a "healthy campus"?
+Challenge: How can we make active travel work in the West Midlands?

 How did your group tackle your challenge?

 My group has a very focused approach to the challenge.
 We stated the milestones we needed to achieve very early on, and kept those goals in sight throughout the challenge.
 At the start of our day, we all planed what needed to get done and we did not leave until it was completed.
 We all had our strengths and we played to them.

 What was the most memorable moment of taking part?